 How does the building design make a difference?

 We have very short corridors with a small number of people using them.
 Our elevator and nicely finished stairways allow for circulation without a crowd.
 Each apartment has self contained individual heating and cooling….no sharing of air between units.
-Our Art Gallery, Spa, Great Clips and take-out Philippine food shop are all protected by a UV filtering system in the return air ducts.
+Our Art Gallery, Hair Salon and other shops are all protected by a UV filtering system in the return air ducts.
 The Big Sky Café is also protected by the same UV filtering system.
 A variety of outdoor patios and courtyards allows safe gathering space to meet with visitors who were not allowed into the building.

 While we continue to practice precautionary measures, we are reclaiming some of the enjoyable aspects of living that allow us to thrive.